-Federal Realty reports greater than average (and peer leading) average populations and average annual household income within a three-mile radius of its centers, providing a strong demand base for its retail tenants' wares.
+Federal Realty reports greater-than-average (and peer-leading) populations and annual household income within a three-mile radius of its centers, providing a strong demand base for its retail tenants' wares.

 Recently, Federal Realty has been writing new leases at levels 30% greater than its average in-place rent, suggesting strong internal growth prospects upon lease expiration and renewal or re-leasing.

 Federal Realty estimates it can invest up to another $3 billion in its existing assets, providing an attractive external growth pipeline.
 Read more